jasongrimes/grimesit-mm/_pages/services.md

 ### Getting the legacy codebase unstuck

-- I start by documenting the existing system at a high level, to validate my understanong and create a useful artifact right away.  .
+A poorly documented legacy codebase is best approached by creating some good documentation.
+That allows confirming everyone's understanding of important parts of the codebase, and it delivers a valuable artifact early in the project.

+Legacy codebases can be fragile, and it can be risky to change them.
-- Gain confidence to make changes by setting up basic end-to-end testing and monitoring.
+Changes can be made safer by setting up basic testing and monitoring, to detect when changes cause problems and revert them if needed.

-- Decide on an architectural direction.
-Re-invigorate, or gradually replace?
+Establish the architectural direction.
+What architectural changes are going to be made to improve the legacy codebase?
+Is the aim to create new features using a new technology or framework?
+Or is the aim to streamline and simplify what is already there?

-- Split the architecture, to allow simultaneous work on both the old and new. c.f. the "Strangler Fig" design pattern.
+To keep the legacy application intact while making improvements, it becomes necessary to split the architecture somehow, to allow simultaneous work on both the old and new.
+The ["Strangler Fig" design pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) is a common way to think about it.

-- Ongoing code review and mentorship
+Code review and training keeps the legacy codebase gradually improving, along with the team that maintains it.
+Grimes IT can provide code review as a service, or dedicated training sessions.

 ### Integrating new technologies

-- Encapsulate the legacy system so it can be treated as a black box by new development projects.
-- Create a clean and reliable API to interface with new technologies.
+Having an established legacy application doesn't have to stop you from having shiny new applications, too.

+To integrate new technologies, while keeping all the useful features of legacy services, it can be useful to encapsulate the legacy system into a "black box" with a convenient API, to abstract away the internal complexity of the legacy codebase.
+The legacy API could be exposed using modern transports (REST, Websockets, GraphQL, etc,) as newer technologies require.

+## Contact

+Can I help your business with something like this?
+[Contact me.](/contact/)